-Further inspection of Figure 3 reveals that at short periods (< 5 sec), the group velocity of the Love modes and the Rayleigh modes with the exception of the fundamental mode asymptotically approach the minimum shear speed in the crust.
-(In fact, phase and group speeds are the same in the high frequency limit.)
-At this location in Kazakhstan, the model of Shapiro & Ritzwoller (2002) has no sediments and that speed is about 3.6 km/sec, the shear speed of the uppermost part of the crystalline crust.
+group speeds are the same in the high frequency limit.)
+At this location in Kazakhstan, the model of Shapiro & Ritzwoller (2002) has no sediments and that speed is approximately 3.6 km s-1, the shear speed of the uppermost part of the crystalline crust.
 At longer periods, the Rayleigh and Love overtones superpose to form a guided whispering gallery wave in the uppermost mantle, directly beneath the Moho.
 The period band of sensitivity to crustal thickness and shear speeds in the body of the crust is represented by the part of the dispersion curves with a large slope (between the uppermost crustal modes and mantle whispering gallery modes).
-This part of the first overtone branch occurs between the Airy phase between about 5-10 sec period and about 18 sec period for Rayleigh waves and from about 10 sec to 15 sec period for Love waves.
+This part of the firstovertone branch occurs between the Airy phase (5-10 s period) and the approximately 18-s period for Rayleigh waves and from approximately a 10- to 15-s period for Love waves.
 The exact period range will depend on the local structure, as the details of dispersion will vary from place to place.
-This is illustrated in Figure 4 which shows phase and group velocity curves from about 4 sec to 25 sec period for the four models at the locations in Figure 2.
+This is illustrated in Fig. 4, which shows phase and group velocity curves from approximately a 4- to 25-s period for the four models at the locations in Fig. 2.
+The differences in dispersion curves are caused by differences in the crustal thickness as well as in the shear velocities in the crust.
 Note, in particular, how the period of the Airy phase seen in the group velocity of the first higher Rayleigh mode shifts to longer periods for the regions with thicker crust.
-In regions of thick crusts, the first higher mode dispersion curve is stretched horizontally to longer periods relative to regions with thinner crust.
-This is a fundamental observable that we will use later in the paper to constrain crustal properties.
+In regions of thick crusts, the first higher mode group velocity dispersion curve is stretched to longer periods relative to regions with thinner crust.
+This stretching is roughly proportional to the increase in crustal thickness.
+Other changes in dispersion curves are caused by the differences in crustal shear velocities.
+The stretching is a fundamental observable that we will use later in the paper to constrain crustal properties.
+It is well known from surface wave theory in laterally homogeneous media that stretching (expanding) the cross-section along the depth axis will produce a corresponding stretching (expanding) of the dispersion curves along the period axis.